kitspace-forks/Miriam/Programs/README.md

 Firmware is written with [Arduino IDE](https://www.arduino.cc/en/main/software) and the software with Visual Studio 2015 open community using C#.

 * Serial_003 is meant for communication between computer and Miriam via USB cable and string messages

-The following programs were removed (see original https://github.com/miroculus/Miriam/tree/master/Programs):

-* Wifi_003 is for interaction between controller and Miriam over the same wifi network
-* Wifi_004 webservice controls Miriam